JvanKatwijk/dab-server/README.md

 The android remote control has a start button, touching it will instruct the client to look at bluetooth devices in the neighbourhood.
-The server will display the names of the devices found, after touching the name of the device in this list the server will (try to) establish the connection.
+The client will display the names of the devices found on the GUI, after touching the name of the device in this list the client will (try to) establish the connection, assuming a server runs on the selected device.
+.

-As soon as a client is connected the names of the services are transmitted to the client, and the server is ready to receive commands.
+As soon as a client is connected to a device running the server, the names of the services are transmitted to the client, and the server is ready to receive commands.

 Typical commands are selecting a service or changing the gain setting of the device.
-The client "knows" which device is used at the server side, and it adapts its GUI wet to gain setting.
+The client "knows" which device is used at the server side, and it adapts its GUI wrt to gain setting.
 I.e. for the SDRplay, the state of the lna and the gain reduction can be set (as well as the autogain), while for the AIRspy the gain slider allows values from 1 ..
 21, and both the spinner